confluentinc/cp-demo/README.md

 Each broker has four listener ports:

-* PLAINTEXT port called `PLAINTEXT` for clients with no security enabled
+* PLAINTEXT port called `PLAINTEXT` for users with no security enabled
-* SSL port port called `SSL` for clients with just SSL without SASL
+* SSL port port called `SSL` for users with just SSL without SASL
 * SASL_SSL port called `SASL_SSL` for communication between services inside Docker containers
 * SASL_SSL port called `SASL_SSL_HOST` for communication between any potential services outside of Docker that communicate to the Docker containers